ntpeters/vim-better-whitespace/README.md

 #Vim Better Whitespace Plugin

-This plugin causes all trailing whitespace characters (spaces and tabs) to be highlighted.
+This plugin causes all trailing whitespace characters (see [Supported Whitespace Characters](#supported-whitespace-characters) below) to be highlighted.
 Whitespace for the current line will not be highlighted while in insert mode.
 It is possible to disable current line highlighting while in other modes as well (see options below).
 A helper function `:StripWhitespace` is also provided